-Deferred outflows of resources related to OPEB resulting from OPEB payments subsequent to the measurement date of \$430,175 will be recognized as a reduction of the net OPEB liability in the year ended June 30, 2021, compared to \$378,202 in 2020.
+Deferred outflows of resources related to OPEB resulting from OPEB payments subsequent to the measurement date of \$444,598 will be recognized as a reduction of the net OPEB liability in the year ended June 30, 2022, compared to \$430,175 in 2021.
+The increase in deferred outflows between last year and this year is driven mainly by the change in discount rate from 2.66% in 2020 to 2.18% in 2021, and an increase in the proportion allocated to LASERS.
 Other amounts reported as deferred outflows and inflows of resources related to OPEB will be recognized as a credit or debit to OPEB expense as follows: